Researching the Best Siding Options

 - You’ll need a competent contractor.
 Proper installation is at least as important as product quality.

 Metal Siding Options: Aluminum and Steel

 Metal siding comes in a broad range of styles, including horizontal and vertical strips and panels, as well as shingles.
 At a distance, it is hard to distinguish metal siding from wood.
-Metal is commonly a retrofit siding and is sometimes applied directly over wood siding when the desire for low maintenance wins out over aesthetics or when the wood siding is severely damaged.
+Metal is commonly a retrofit siding and sometimes applied directly over wood siding when the desire for low maintenance wins out over aesthetics or when the wood siding is severely damaged.
 In North America, clapboard material is historically split oak, pine, and spruce.
-While metal is a durable material, prefinished painted finishes t to fade, chalk, and bleed onto brick walls below the siding.
+While metal is a durable material, pre-finish paint finishes tend to fade, chalk, and bleed onto brick walls below the siding.
 Newer versions tend to be more color-fast than their predecessors.
 It is now available with some special plastic or vinyl coatings for additional resistance to fading and weathering.

 Deciding on the Best Siding Options

-While there are several options to choose from, these are the ones most commonly found on modern homes and which typically offer the cleanest, most forward-thinking appearance overall.
+While there are several options to choose from, these are the ones most common on modern homes and which typically offer the cleanest, most forward-thinking appearance overall.
 Speaking with a professional can help you uncover the best siding options for your home and ensure you choose the perfect match for your home that you will never tire of with time.